indigo-astronomy/indigo/indigo_docs/POLAR_ALIGNMENT.md

 ## Notes
 1. If the initial error is larger than 5 degrees the process will fail and ask for better initial polar alignment.
 2. If the initial error is more than 3 degrees it is recommended to repeat the process for better accuracy.
+3. Make sure the the mount is above 35-40 degrees in altitude at its lowest during the polar alignment process to minimize the effect of Atmospheric Refraction.
+The current implementation does not take refraction in to account.
+It will be enhanced in the future.
+4. Polar alignment end position should not be close to 90 (due East) and 270 (due West) degrees in azimuth.
+Close to these azimuths error estimation is inaccurate and turning the altitude knob will mostly change the azimuth and not the altitude.
-3. The polar error estimate may vary between different runs with several arc minutes.
+5. The polar error estimate may vary between different runs with several arc minutes.
 There are many reasons for that - cone error, periodic error, backlash, camera pixel scale etc. Do not be too picky on that.
-4. Polar error of several arc minutes (even up to 10') is ok for most of the cases.
+6. Polar error of several arc minutes (even up to 10') is ok for most of the cases.

 Clear skies!